-There’s the Roller Table™ where kids can pull themselves along, the We-saw™ seesaw with its cozy molded seats (and where mine surfed in the middle), a tall twirly slide, the spinning Cozy Cocoon, little stations with chimes, gears, and a steering wheel, the wobbly ramp (great for PT!), a neat cube to crawl through and climb, TWO accessible sand shovels, and the VERY fun Ten Spin which both my kids LOVE.
+There’s the Roller Table™ where kids can pull themselves along, the We-saw™ seesaw with its cozy seats (and where mine surfed in the middle), a tall twirly slide, the spinning Cozy Cocoon, little stations with chimes, gears, and a steering wheel, the wobbly ramp (great for physical therapy), a neat cube to crawl through and climb, TWO accessible sand shovels, and the VERY fun Ten Spin which both my kids LOVE.

 But wait, there’s more!
 You’ll also find a saucer swing, baby swings, and a 5-point harness adaptive swing.